yamkum236/theYogaBlog/README.md

 # theYogaBlog 🧘
 I created a fully responsive website to document all my findings and research about Yoga which is a personal interest of mine.
 This website uses HTML, CSS, Responsive Web Design and JavaScript.

 This was a fun project to take on as I learnt so much about how to build a website from scratch using the programming languages.
-I will further continue to learn more about them when creating better websites in the future!
+I will further continue to develop my skills and learn more when creating better websites in the future!

 ## Final Product
 ### [Home Page]